Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Main results

 \subsubsection{Ancestry}

-Our method to find the most likely location of the parent of a genotype at a given location (for example at the front) is to study $A$, the ancestral function of the process.
-Suppose that $g$ is a traveling wave solution to~\eqref{eq: SdeterministicDynamic} with speed $v$ and with $g^{-1}(\R_0^+) = [L,0]$ for some $L<0$.
+Our method of finding the most likely location of the parent of a genotype at a given location (for example at the front) is to study $A$, the ancestral function of the process.
+Suppose that $g$ is a traveling wave solution to~\eqref{eq: SdeterministicDynamic} with speed $v$ and with $g^{-1}(\R_+) = [L,0]$ for some $L<0$.
 We define

 where for any concave function $u : \R\to \R \cup \{-\infty\}$, $\mathrm{argmax}_{y\in\R} \{u(y)\}$ returns the \emph{smallest} real number $y$ such that $u(y) = \max_{z \in \R} u(z)$.
 Given the heuristics behind the definition of the dynamic \eqref{eq: SdeterministicDynamic}, we see that $A(x)$ corresponds to the distance from the tip of the genotypic value of a typical parent of an individual at distance $x$ from the tip.
 Note that $A^j(x)$ then describes the distance from the tip for a typical ancestor $j$ generations in the past, in a population distributed according to the traveling wave.